Masks, distanced applause: Small crowd planned for Biden's first speech to Congress

 Just 200 people, mostly lawmakers plus a handful of representatives of other arms of government and select family members, will attend the masked, socially distanced speech, in a nod to the COVID-19 pandemic that has not fully released the nation from its grip.

-That is a far cry from the 1,600 officials, friends and guests who typically gather for a presidential speech.
+That is a far cry from the more than 1,000 officials, friends and guests who typically gather for a presidential speech.

 “It will be its own character, it will be its own wonderful character,” said House of Representatives Speaker Nancy Pelosi, a fellow Democrat.
 “We went from 1,600 people to 200 people.
 That is a different dynamic, but it has its own worth.”